streamlit/docs/content/library/advanced-features/custom-classes.md

     var2: float

     def __eq__(self, other):
+      # Two instances of MyDataclass are equal if both of their
+      # fields match.
       return (self.var1, self.var2) == (other.var1, other.var2)

   st.write(MyDataclass(1, 5.5) == MyDataclass(1, 5.5))
   ```

+  The default python `__eq__` implementations for both regular
+  classes as well as `@dataclasses` depend on the in-memory ID of the class or class instance.
+This can cause comparison problems where two
+  dataclass instances that you think should be equal are not evaluated
+  as being equal.

+- Alternatively, if you are storing data in `st.session_state`,
-- Consider defining serialization and deserialization methods like `to_str` and `from_str` for your class, and use these to store class instance data in `st.session_state` rather than storing the class instance itself.
+  consider defining serialization and deserialization methods like `to_str` and `from_str` for your class, and use these to store class instance data in `st.session_state` rather than storing the class instance itself.

 **For classes that are used as resources (database connections, state managers, APIs):**